pyTooling/pyTooling/doc/index.rst

 Common Classes
 ==============

-* Emulations of :ref:`Call-by-reference parameters <COMMON/CallByRef>` are provided by the :py:mod:`pyTooling.CallByRef` module.
+* Python doesn't provide :ref:`call-by-reference parameters <COMMON/CallByRef>` for simple types.
+This behavior can be emulated with classes provided by the :py:mod:`pyTooling.CallByRef` module.
-* Classes representing :ref:`unifyed license names <LICENSING>` and mappings are provided by the :py:mod:`pyTooling.Licensing` module.
-* The :ref:`current platform/environment <COMMON/Platform>` Python is running in, can be access unifying multiple platform APIs provided by Python and summarizing the information in a single class instance.
-* :ref:`Representations of version numbers <VERSIONING>` |br|
-  |rarr| Class representations of semantic version (SemVer) and calendar version (CalVer) numbers are provided by the
-  :py:mod:`pyTooling.Versioning` module.
+* Setuptools, PyPI, and others have a varying understanding of license names.
+The :py:mod:`pyTooling.Licensing` module provides :ref:`unifyed license names <LICENSING>` as well as license name mappings or translations.
+* Python has many ways in figuring out the current platform using APIs from ``sys``, ``platform``, ``os``, ….
+  Unfortunately, non of the provided standard APIs offers a comprehensive answer. pyTooling provides a :ref:`unified platform and environment description <COMMON/Platform>` by summarizing multiple platform APIs into a single class instance.
+* While Python itself has a good versioning schema, there is no class provided to abstract a version number. pyTooling provides such a :ref:`representations of version numbers <VERSIONING>` following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
+It's provided in the :py:mod:`pyTooling.Versioning` module.

 Configuration
 =============

-Abstraction of various configuration file formats.

-* :ref:`Abstract configuration file data model <CONFIG>` |br|
-  |rarr| An abstract data model of configuration files supporting sequences (lists) and key-value-pairs (dictionaries).
+Various file formats suitable for configuration information share the same features supporting: key-value pairs (dictionaries), sequences (lists), and simple types like string, integer and float. pyTooling provides an :ref:`abstract configuration file data model <CONFIG>` supporting these features.
+Moreover, concrete :ref:`configuration file format reader <CONFIG/FileFormat>` implementations are provided as well.

+* :ref:`JSON configuration reader <CONFIG/FileFormat/JSON>` |rarr| To be implemented.
-* :ref:`YAML configuration reader <CONFIG/FileFormat/YAML>` |br|
+* :ref:`TOML configuration reader <CONFIG/FileFormat/TOML>`  |rarr| To be implemented.
-  |rarr| A configuration file reader for the YAML file format.
+* :ref:`YAML configuration reader <CONFIG/FileFormat/YAML>` for the YAML file format.

 Data Structures